steph-feng/dish-ionary/README.md

   component.
 - You can save the state of my application by clicking on the "Save" button on the home page.
 - You can reload the state of my application by clicking on the "Load" button on the home page.

+# Phase 4: Task 2
+Created a new restaurant named: Nook\
+Added a restaurant named Nook to the collection.\
+Created a new restaurant named: Sura\
+Added a restaurant named Sura to the collection.\
+Displayed all restaurants currently in the collection.\
+Sorted restaurant collection by rating from high to low.\
+Sorted restaurant collection by pricing from low to high.\
+Provided a random restaurant recommendation.\
+Displayed all restaurants currently in the collection.\
+Removed a restaurant named Sura from the collection.\
+Displayed all restaurants currently in the collection.\

 # Attribution